billw2/rpi-clone/README.md

     -v	    - verbose rsync, list all files as they are copied.
     -f	    - force initialize the destination disk by imaging the booted disk partition structure.
 File systems are then synced or imaged.
     -f2	    - force initialize only the first 2 partitions to the destination.
                 So a multi partition USB boot can initialize clone back to a 2 partition SD card.
+    -p size - resize destination partition 1 to 'size' bytes.
+For two partition initialize (when first clone to blank disk or using -f2 or -f).
-    -u	    - unattended clone if not initializing.
+                Use 'sizeM' for MiB size units. eg -p 256M equals -p 268435456 -u	    - unattended clone if not initializing.
 No confirmations asked, but abort if disk needs initializing or on error.
     -U      - unattended even if initializing.
 No confirmations asked, but abort only on errors.
     -q      - quiet mode, no output unless errors or initializing.
 Implies -u.
     -s host - add 'host' to args passed to script rpi-clone-setup and run it after cloning but before unmounting partitions.
 For setting clone disk hostname, but args can be what the script expects.
                 You can give multiple -s arg options.
     -e sdX  - edit destination fstab to change booted device names to new device 'sdX'.
 This is Only for fstabs that use device names.